Macrometacorp/docs/docs/cep/query-guide/table-collection.md

 title: Table (Collection)
 ---

 A table is a stored version of an stream or a table of events.
-Its schema is defined via the **table definition** that is similar to a stream definition.
+Its schema is defined via the _table definition_ that is similar to a stream definition.
 These events are stored in database.

-**Purpose**
+## Table Purpose

 Tables allow stream processor to work with stored events.
 By defining a schema for tables stream processor enables them to be processed by queries using their defined attributes with the streaming data.
 You can also interactively query the state of the stored events in the table.

-**Syntax**
+### Table Syntax

 The syntax for a new table definition is as follows: